 Background and Motivation

-What we were after was to have similar capabilities using Scylla’s native CQL interface.
+What we were after was to have similar capabilities using ScyllaDB’s native CQL interface.
 This approach has its advantages:

 - Makes the management API a first-class citizen